-Your 3-Step Guide to Becoming a Content Marketing Strategist
+Your Ultimate Guide to Becoming a Content Marketing Strategist

 What Does a Content Marketing Strategist Do?

-As you know, the internet is a very large and diverse place.
-At 3.5 billion users and counting, there is bound to be some fascinating, quirky stuff going on.
+As you know, the internet is an exceptionally large and diverse place.
+At 4.13 billion users and counting, there is bound to be some fascinating, quirky stuff going on.

 Sometimes, companies will hire a content marketing strategist to help relaunch their brand.
-Sometimes, a content strategist will be brought on to maximize the return on investment of a digital advertising budget for an already established website.
+Other times, they’ll bring on a content strategist to maximize the return on investment of a digital advertising budget for an already established website.

-Each company will have its own objective for hiring a content marketing strategist and each will have slightly different requirements.
-Therefore, there are several different types of functions that a content marketing strategist can fulfill.
+Every company will have its own objective for hiring a content marketing strategist and each will have slightly different requirements.
+Therefore, there are several distinct types of functions that a content marketing strategist can fulfill.

 Content Marketing Strategist Roles